numblr/glaciertools/README.md

 **Be aware of the [constraints](https://docs.aws.amazon.com/amazonglacier/latest/dev/uploading-archive-mpu.html#qfacts) on the number and size of the chunks in the AWS Glacier specifications!**

+In case the upload of a part fails, the script performs a number of retries.
+If the upload of a part ultimately fails after the maximum number of retries, the script aborts the upload and terminates.

 **Examples**

 To simply upload */path/to/my/archive* to *myvault* use